-Issues Management & Public Affairs
+Issues Management & Public Affairs (online programme)

-Issues Management & Public Affairs
+Issues Management & Public Affairs (online programme)

 There is more recorded evidence about business conduct in the public domain than ever before.
 An increase in symbolic competition on top of pure economic competition has forced organisations to keep an eye on how society views them.
 For many organisations, achieving their objectives therefore is as dependent on their nonmarket policies as it is on making sound business decisions in a competitive context.
 Nonmarket policies help organisations to pursue their strategic goals through political, social and cultural leverage.
 This 3-day masteclass introduces you to two closely related disciplines: issues management and public affairs.

 The term ‘issues management’ refers simultaneously to a perspective on the business-society interface and to a set of concrete management tools.
 As a perspective, issues management stresses that firms’ long-term societal license to operate critically depends on the way in which it manages the areas of societal contention in which it is drawn due to its business model and strategy implementation.
 Issues management is by definition a multidisciplinary perspective, as issues tend to impact numerous stakeholders simultaneously, and cannot be managed unless all corporate disciplines cooperate in coordinated fashion.
 As a set of tools, issues management involves:

 (a) tools for environmental scanning and tracing nascent issues;

 (b) tools for positioning the corporation’s vis-à-vis issues, stakeholders, and their interests;